 Because most people who wear the disconnected style have limited hair or no hair at both corners of their mouth.

-But I discovered people change styles to have new look from time to time.
+But I discovered people change styles to have a new look from time to time.

 With a clear separation between the goatee and the rest of your beard, this style creates a sharp, distinctive look that’s become especially popular among black men.